WITNESSES; KINGS; DELIVERERS; SERVANTS

 God, in His love, decided from the foundation of the world to provide a means of deliverance from the famine of righteousness that will come at the end of the age.
 The nations indeed will be angry against God.
 At the same time, whoever will call on the name of the Lord shall be saved.
 Deliverers will stand on Mount Zion with the Lord and bring the Divine judgment against the bondages of the flesh.

-And saviours shall come up on mount Zion to judge the mount of Esau; and the kingdom shall be the Lord’s.
+Then saviors [deliverers] shall come to Mount Zion to judge the mountains of Esau [works of the flesh], and the kingdom shall be the LORD’s.
 (Obadiah 1:21)

 The word church has nothing to do with a building used for religious purposes.
 Church means “called-out.”
 Every true member of the Body of Christ is a “holy one,” a person who has been called out of the world by the Lord to be a witness, a king, a deliverer, and an eternal servant of God.